Battle of Maritsa: Prelude

 In the summer of 1371, Vukašin marched to the Principality of Zeta to support his relative Đurađ Balšić in a conflict with Nikola Altomanović.
-His army was in Shkodër preparing for action when Uglješa summoned him.
+His army was in Skadar (modern Shkodër) preparing for action when Uglješa summoned him.
 Believing Ottoman control in the region was weak while Murad I was in Asia Minor, Uglješa saw an opportunity to launch a surprise attack on the Ottoman capital, Adrianople (modern Edirne).
-Vukašin left Shkodër to join him, and the combined Serbian forces advanced east across the Thracian plain, meeting the Ottoman army near the Maritsa River at Chernomen (modern Ormenio).
+Vukašin left Skadar to join him, and the combined Serbian forces advanced east across the Thracian plain, meeting the Ottoman army near the Maritsa River at Chernomen (modern Ormenio).
+The Ottoman force was not a centrally led imperial army, as Sultan Murad was campaigning elsewhere, but a mixed provincial contingent under the command of Lala Şahin Pasha and Hacı İlbey.